Secondary cancer in the lung is when cancer cells spread to the lungs from a cancer that started somewhere else in the body.

 - gullet (oesophageal) cancer

 - sarcomas (bone and soft tissue sarcomas).

-Sometimes, people are diagnosed with a secondary cancer before the primary cancer has been diagnosed.
-In this case, you have tests to find where the cancer started.
+Some people are diagnosed with a secondary cancer before the primary cancer has been diagnosed.
+If this happens, you have tests to find where the cancer started.
 Occasionally, doctors may not be able to find the primary cancer.
 This is called cancer of unknown primary (CUP).

-Some people may not have any symptoms.
-Secondary lung cancer may be diagnosed after a routine scan, or during a chest x-ray for another condition.
+Some people with secondary lung cancer may not have any lung cancer symptoms.
+Secondary lung cancer may be diagnosed after a routine scan or during a chest x-ray for another condition.

 Symptoms of secondary lung cancer can include:

 - a cough that does not get better